 Expansive, energetic and extroverted in batting style, Dean Jones provided infinite entertainment for Australian cricket crowds through 1980s and '90s.
 His style was explicitly suited to the burgeoning one-day format of the era but more reserved application produced accompanying success in longer forms of the game.
 201 first-class matches spawned 15811 runs at an average of 52.70.
 52 of these were Tests, which produced 3631 runs at 46.55.
 His eminence in limited overs cricket saw him compile 6068 runs at 44.61 on the international stage and 1651 runs at 44.62 for his state.

 1981 - Merv Hughes plays his first Sheffield Shield match for Victoria

 The inimitable Merv Hughes plays his first Sheffield Shield match for Victoria.
 Raw and irrepressible, he became the darling of crowds, his on-field actions copied by crowds across Australia, his iconic moustache earning fame of its own.
-He took 593 wickets at an average of 29.08 in a 14-year first-class which ended in 1995, including 212 at 28.38 at Test level.
+He took 593 wickets at an average of 29.08 in a 14-year first-class career which ended in 1995, as well as 212 wickets at 28.38 at Test level.

 1991 - Shane Warne makes his debut for Victoria

 Blond-tipped and rambunctious, Shane Warne makes his debut for Victoria, bowling the embryonic deliveries of an incomparable first-class career.
 301 first-class matches ensued, bringing with them 1319 wickets at an average of 26.11, including the once world record 708 Test match wickets.
-194 international limited overs matches and 293 wickets at 25.73 coupled Warne's first-class career.
+Warne's brilliant first-class career was coupled with 194 international limited overs matches and 293 wickets at 25.73.

 1995 - Original Victorian team of the century named